Redesigning IBM Knowledge Hub

 Two very different groups were using the same interface, and both struggled with it.

 External stakeholders, like bid managers working against deadlines, couldn’t easily raise requests.
-The entry point wasn’t clear, the page was cluttered, and it was hard to know who to contact.
+The entry point wasn’t clear, and it was hard to know where to go.

-At the same time, the internal KPH team managing content and requests had their tools buried within the same interface.
+At the same time, internal KPH teams managing requests, reports, and content had their tools buried within the same experience.
 Even simple updates were slow.

-The platform tried to serve both groups through a single structure, and ended up working well for neither.
+The platform was trying to serve both through one structure, and it wasn’t working for either.

 Results

-The redesigned KPH Lighthouse platform went live in November 2025.
+The redesigned KPH platform went live in November 2025.

-It reached 1,970 followers organically, without any announcement or push campaign.
+It reached 1,970 followers organically, without any push.
 Increased usage came from the platform being easier to navigate.

-636 existing content items that were previously hard to find are now accessible through a clearer information structure.
+636 content items that were previously hard to find are now accessible through a clearer structure.

-For the 80+ core team members using KPH daily, tasks like finding content, raising requests, and managing updates became more straightforward and less time-consuming.
+For 80+ core users, tasks like finding content, raising requests, and managing updates became faster and more straightforward.

 1.97K